lamhq/terraform-backend-helper/README.md

 ## About

-This repository simplifies the process of creating and managing the necessary resources for setting up a Terraform backend with S3.
+This repository simplifies the process of creating and managing the necessary resources for AWS projects.

+The created resources include:
+- An S3 bucket for storing Terraform states, deployed code, dependencies, ...
+- A DynamoDB table for Terraform state locking

 ## Usage